 The Columbia-Basset Track is a four-year MD program offered to only ten medical school students each year.
 This program allows students to care for patients in an innovative rural healthcare system in Central New York State.

-When it comes to MD dual degrees, students can choose to complete various programs, including a seven-year combined MD-PhD program for those wishing to receive both an MD and PhD.
+When it comes to MD dual degrees, students can choose to complete various programs, including a seven-year combined MD-PhD program for those wishing to receive both an MD and a PhD.
 CUIMC also offers a three-year PhD-MD program for students who have completed a PhD and want to obtain an MD.

 CUIMC requires all prospective MD students to have completed at least three full academic years at a regionally accredited college in either the United States or Canada at the time of application.